Richmoreno/osticket-prereq/README.md

 </p>
 <p>

-- Browse to your help desk login page and you should be able to log in with your Admin credentials and start using the osTicketing System!
+^Browse to your help desk login page and you should be able to log in with your Admin credentials and start using the osTicketing System!
 Click the link to log in! http://localhost/osTicket/scp/login.php
 - End users osTicket URL: http://localhost/osTicket/

 <p>